Aave’s Proposal to Launch on ZkEVM Passes ‘temperature Check’ Vote

 Full disclaimer: This platform includes third party opinions.
 We do not endorse their accuracy.
 Digital asset prices can be volatile.
 Do your own research.
 See full terms here.

-According to the proposal first pitched on March 26, the launch will be limited to USD Coin (USDC) and Ether (ETH).

-Now that the temperature check has indicated a "positive sentiment," the next steps listed in the proposal will be to proceed to another stage for further discussion, followed by risk parameter evaluation and finalization of the proposal.
+The launch will be restricted to USD Coins of one dollar each and Ether worth 2,092 dollars, as stated in the plan that was initially presented on March 26.
+Now that the temperature check has revealed a “positive sentiment,” the following stages that are mentioned in the proposal will be to advance to another stage for additional debate, followed by the evaluation of risk parameter values, and finally, the finalization of the project.

-If the next stages are successful the proposal will be submitted for voting and on-chain governance approval.
+If the subsequent phases are successful, the proposal will be put up for vote and will be subject to approval by the on-chain governance.
+The number of people who voted against the idea was close to 0.02%, while another 0.02% chose not to vote at all.

-Only around 0.02% voted against the proposal with a further 0.02% abstaining from voting.

-According to the proposal, deploying on zkSync can benefit the Aave ecosystem by introducing new users into decentralized finance (DeFi) and cementing Aave as a premier borrowing platform within the zero-knowledge ecosystem.
+The proposal states that deploying on zkSync can be beneficial to the Aave ecosystem by drawing new users into the realm of decentralized finance (DeFi) and establishing Aave as a leading borrowing platform within the context of the zero-knowledge ecosystem.

-The Aave community previously voted to deploy the Aave V3 codebase on zkSync's v2 Testnet, which was approved in another off-chain vote.
+In a prior off-chain vote, the Aave community decided to deploy the Aave V3 codebase on zkSync’s v2 Testnet.
+This decision was later accepted in a subsequent on-chain vote.

-Decentralized exchange Uniswap is also set to launch on the zkEVM solution from scaling solution provider Polygon after a governance proposal was successfully passed.
+After a governance proposal was successfully voted on and approved, the decentralized exchange Uniswap is planning to launch on the zkEVM solution provided by the scaling solution provider Polygon.

-In November 2022, Aave changed its governance procedures after it was hit by a $60 million short attack that ultimately failed.
+Aave was subjected to a short assault in the amount of $60 million in November 2022, which was eventually unsuccessful.
+As a result, the company modified its governance practices.

+The post Aave’s Proposal to Launch on zkEVM Passes ‘temperature check’ Vote appeared first on BitcoinWorld.

 View full text